wedddy0707/HarrisSegmentation/README.md

-# An Attempt to Obtain Word Boundaries of Emergent Languages Based on Harris's Articulation Scheme
+# On the Word Boundaries of Emergent Languages Based on Harris's Articulation Scheme
-This code implements the experiment reported in a paper under review.
+The implementation code of **"On the Word Boundaries of Emergent Languages Based on Harris's Articulation Scheme."** ICLR 2023.

 This repo depends on EGG toolkit.
 So, first of all, install EGG toolkit: